modernistik/parse-stack/README.md

   song.artist.name

   # You can manually do the same with `fetch` and `fetch!`
   song.artist.fetch # considered "fetch if needed".
-Noop if not needed. song.artist.fetch! # force fetch regardless of state.
+No-op if not needed. song.artist.fetch! # force fetch regardless of state.
 ```